k3nnyfr/TICE-create-users/README.md

 - 1 Directory for Students documents
 - 1 Directory for Teachers profiles
 - 1 Directory for Teachers documents
+- All the steps mentioned before can be executed automatically by launching init_paths_ou.ps1
 - Extensions for Powershell : CmdLets for Active Directory : http://www.quest.com/powershell/activeroles-server.aspx

 The created profiles are roaming profiles.